LoopZ/V8Power/README.txt

 Simple wait for keypress or time-out.

     [none]      Wait forever for keypress.
     /T seconds  Delay in seconds to wait before the pause times-out. (returns errorlevel 1)
     tba         (Still under development, more to be announced)

 -------------------------------------------------------------------------------

 vline

     [none]      Draws as local single dumb line on the current row. single      Draws a single line.
     double      Draws a double line.
     hidden      Draws a invisible dumb line.
     dumb        Draws a dumb line without regard to what already exists.

     tba         (Still under development, more to be announced)

 -------------------------------------------------------------------------------

-vinfo
+vinfo [options]

-TBA
+    [none]      Does nothing.
+    /V          Verbose Mode.
+    /Q          Quite Mode.
+(Default)
+    /D a        Test drive status.
+                Returns these error codes:
+                    15 - Not Present
+                     9 - tba
+                     8 - tba
+                     7 - tba
+                     6 - tba
+                     5 - Not Formatted (for DOS)
+                     4 - Network Drive (untested)
+                     3 - CD/DVD-ROM (this may return error 15)
+                     2 - Removable Media (like Floppy)
+                     1 - tba
+                     0 - No Special Conditions

+    tba         (Still under development, more to be announced)

 -------------------------------------------------------------------------------